codesterribly/FaceRekoEnhanced/README.md

 When activated, the system beeps when a card is tapped.
 If the card is recognised, the camera will begin facial recognition with AWS Rekognition.
 If the person is recognised, a long beep is presented and the LEDs turns from Red to Green for 10 seconds, signifying access.
 Else the buzzer will sound 3 times if the person is not recognised and the red LED remains lit.

 If the person was succesfully recognised, an email with the details of that login will be sent to a designated email address by AWS SNS push notification service.
+A second PI can also act as an alarm in another room when an unauthorised attempt is made.

 ## Hardware requirements:
-- Raspberry Pi
+- Raspberry Pi (Optional: 2nd Pi to act as an alarm)
 - PiCamera
 - MFRC522 RFID reader and RFID card
 - Red & Green LED diodes
 - Buzzer

+<nowiki>*</nowiki>2nd Pi setup only requires the buzzer to be connected.
 ![Frizing diagram](https://github.com/yxkillz/FaceRekoEnhanced/blob/master/FaceReko%20Friz_v2.png)

 ## Things to note: